 Don't hold your breath.

-Uh he and Dan Bongino will join us.
+He and Dan Bongino will join us.

-We'll get to your calls as well.
+We'll get to your calls as well, 800-941-Sean on this Friday.

 I think it does.

-We have been saying as much as we can publicly in the last few months that those are the reasons, looking at the facts that we had before us that we opened the case uh on uh President Trump in May of 2017.
+We have been saying as much as we can publicly in the last few months that those are the reasons, looking at the facts that we had before us that we opened the case on President Trump in May of 2017.

-The Mueller report today, this redacted version of the report that we got essentially tries to address the controversy a little bit over what it would take to get a FISA warrant on somebody for which you have to prove to the court that somebody may be acting as a foreign agent.
+The Mueller report today, this redacted version of the report that we got, essentially tries to address the controversy a little bit over what it would take to get a FISA warrant on somebody, for which you have to prove to the court that somebody may be acting as a foreign agent.

 That's right.